PowerSystemOscillations/PowerSystemOscillations.github.io/README.md

 # Power System Oscillations
+## Second Edition
-## 2nd Edition: An Introduction to Oscillation Analysis and Control
+## An Introduction to Oscillation Analysis and Control

 Data and examples for the second edition of Power System Oscillations